New-to-College Student

 Non-High School Graduate/Non-GED Recipient

-Success Coaches provide support in completing your application, the registration process, and your transition into college.
+Coaches and other TCC representatives provide support in completing your application, the registration process, and your transition into college.

 • Review FTIC requirements